DanielGibson/DanielGibson.github.io/content/page/job.md

 toc = true
 +++

-My previous employer pivoted to "AI" too hard, so I quit and now I'm looking for a new job as a software developer (not LLM micromanager).
+My previous employer pivoted to "AI" too hard, so I'm looking for a new job as a software developer (not LLM micromanager).

-I've been working as professional developer for around 15 years now.
-I'm a generalist, but my career so far was a bit biased towards:
+I've been working as **professional software developer** for around 15 years now.
+I'm a **generalist**, but my career so far was a bit biased towards:

 - Development on and for Linux
 - Cross-platform development